dhrumilpatel02/data_analysis_tools_final_assignment/README.md

 -Next, I selected values and counted them where employers provide resources to learn more about mental health issues and for employees who seek help, I did it by filtering out any value except "1" which depicts "Yes".

 -So now as we have only positive values in the dataset, we can start visualizing the data.
-I decieded bar chart would be a good choice for visualization as it shall apt to depict the type of data that we have and it would be easy to correlate if we find any relationship between states.
+I decided bar chart would be a good choice for visualization as it shall apt to depict the type of data that we have and it would be easy to correlate if we find any relationship between states.

 -In the "seek_help.png" located in the new_branch files.
 We can see that states like California (CA), Washington (WA), New York (NY), Oregon (OR) have a big spike in terms of employees who sought treatment for a mental health condition.